-Diane Roussin said keep moving forward because eventually you’ll get where you need to be.
+Diane Roussin says keep moving forward because eventually you’ll get where you need to be.

 Diane Roussin remembers a time when she felt completely out of place.
-She moved to Winnipeg from Skownan First Nation to attend university but she didn’t even know what a major was.
-And as a Anishnaabe woman in mainstream society she felt less than those around her.
+She moved to Winnipeg to attend university but she didn’t even know what a major was.
+As an Anishinaabe woman in mainstream society she felt less than those around her.
 But she pressed forward and after two degrees and a wealth of knowledge from other Indigenous women she's the project director at The Winnipeg Boldness Project.

-And she wants to Indigenous youth to keep pressing forward.
+And she wants Indigenous youth to keep pressing forward.

 “You will figure out what's right for you.
 You will figure out where you need to be.
 So just keep going.
 But you don't have to know all that ahead of time and no one can tell it to you anyways,” said Roussin.